 * Illinois Super Regional at Chicago Bears’ Practice Facility (IL)

 * Northeast Super Regional at Canton’s Pro Football Hall of Fame (OH)

 * Southwest Super Regional at Dallas Cowboys’ AT&T Stadium (TX)

 * Mid-Atlantic Super Regional at Washington Redskins’ Practice Facility (VA)

-Also worth mentioning, plans have been set in motion for All-American Combines to take place at NFL venues such as the ones used by the Atlanta Falcons, Minnesota Vikings and Indianapolis Colts, among others.
-For a full list of upcoming sites, follow the link.
-To register for a workout, follow the link.
+Also worth mentioning, plans have been set in motion for several All-American Combines to take place at a variety of new NFL venues.
+That said, for a full list of upcoming facilities and sites, follow the link.
+Also, to register for a workout, follow the link.
 Lastly, to nominate for a combine, follow the link.

 There you have it, in a nutshell, the path to navigate and participate in an All-American Combine (Regional or Super Regional level) at one of many destinations all over the country.
 Perhaps thereafter, for those who take advantage of the opportunity, a selection awaits to the brand’s All-American Bowl.